-Celia Brooks takes us on a guided tour of Borough’s best gluten-free offerings
+Celia Brooks takes us on a guided tour of Borough’s best gluten-free and vegan offerings

 Words: Celia Brooks

-Luckily, Borough Market takes the headache out of food shopping for a gluten-free diet.
-Since virtually all of the products are not mass produced, you can be absolutely certain what you are getting—and if you ask whether or not something is gluten-free, you are guaranteed a safe answer from the savvy and knowledgeable traders who really know their products and their provenance.
+Since virtually all of the products at the Market are produced on a small scale, you can be absolutely certain of what you are getting—and if you ask whether or not something is gluten-free or vegan, you are guaranteed a safe answer from the savvy and knowledgeable traders, who really know their products and the provenance of them.